 There is no real contraindication to performing this test.
 Even normal results help determine health or exclude certain diseases.

 What Does a Urine P:C Ratio Reveal in Dogs?

 The urine P:C ratio test evaluates the urine for the presence of protein and creatinine that can be associated with early renal disease.

-A urine P:C ratio test helps to evaluate the function of the kidneys.
+A urine P:C ratio test helps to evaluate the function of the kidneys in dogs and other animals.
 Values greater than 0.5 with blood abnormalities (such as increased blood urea nitrogen or creatinine) are suggestion of kidney disease with proteinuria.
 Values greater than 0.5 and less than 1.0 with normal blood values will generally be repeated and monitored for progression of disease.
 Patients with urine P:C ratio values greater than 1.0 with normal blood values should be worked up for diseases such as glomerulonepthritis or interstitial nephritis.

 In most cases, additional tests such as a complete blood count, biochemical profile and urinalysis will also be recommended.
 Additional procedures such as X-rays, abdominal ultrasound, X-rays with contrast (IVP or cystogram) or even exploratory surgery may be needed to diagnose a problem.

-How Is a Urine P:C Ratio test Done?
+How Is a Urine P:C Ratio Test Done in Dogs?

 A urine P:C ratio test is performed with the collection of a urine sample.
 Urine can be obtained by three methods: